 When bins are not picked up on trash day, residents need to call Republic Services’ customer service at (714) 238-3300.
 This phone number is printed on the top of each bin.
 To reduce residential wait times on the phone, some calls are routed to other states that should provide equally efficient service, according to McGee.
 Recovery pickups should occur within 24 hours of calling, excluding Sundays.

 However, residents report recovery pickups taking days after calling or not occurring at all.
 Calls to customer service for missed recovery pick-ups may be forwarded to the route supervisor.
 The route supervisor can make a recovery pick up personally using a dumpster bin rather than a full-size trash truck.
-If a bin is not emptied by at least the night before their next regularly scheduled trash day, residents may request a refund by calling the City utility billing at City Hall, (714) 738-6890.

 The route supervisor is responsible for ensuring that the drivers know their route.
 The drivers have printed maps to follow and the truck locations are tracked electronically, but there is no monitoring to alert the supervisor that sections of the route were missed without a customer calling Republic to report it.